-If you are diagnosed with CKD, your kidney transplant doctor will first determine the level of your kidney function and will then follow nationally recognized clinical practice guidelines to treat and manage your condition.
+If you are diagnosed with CKD, your doctor will first determine the level of your kidney function and will then follow nationally recognized clinical practice guidelines to treat and manage your condition.
 SaveKidneys.com includes recognized patient care practices.

 Diabetes is the leading cause of CKD

 Diabetes is the leading cause of kidney disease and kidney failure across the world, accounting for about half of all new cases of kidney diseases.
 Diabetes damages the small blood vessels of the kidneys, making it difficult for the kidneys to filter waste and extra fluid from the body.
 Once you have kidney damage, you cannot undo it.
 But you can slow it down or stop it from getting worse by controlling your diabetes.

 High blood pressure and kidney disease go hand in hand